Example PixelCNC Projects

 Here are some example demonstration projects to help users become acquainted with how to go about creating certain projects in PixelCNC.

 6"x6" Skull Fractal Pattern.pnc - A relief carving with an interesting texture.
-This project uses the horizontal milling operation to rough out the workpiece.
-Re-roughing is done with a standard parallel carving operation to bring it closer to shape before finally coming in with a tessellated carving operation for the patterned texture.
+This project uses the '2.5D Offset Milling' operation to rough out the workpiece.
+Re-roughing is done with a standard 'Parallel Carving' operation, bringing it closer to shape before finally coming in with a 'Tessellated Carving' operation for adding the patterned texture.

-10"x12" Pirate V-Carve.pnc - An example of a more advanced V-carving produced from a single image.
-Parts of the design are too wide for a 1/2" v-bit to cut by itself.
-A pocket milling operation removes the central material and cleanup of the tiny spots that the endmill can't reach is done in multiple passes with a profile milling operation and the 1/2" v-bit used for the medial-axis carving.
+10"x12" Pirate V-Carve.pnc - An example of a more advanced V-carving that's produced from a single image.
+Parts of the design are too wide for a 1/2" V-bit to cut by itself.
+A '2D Offset Milling' operation removes inner-most material while cleanup of spots the endmill can't reach is done in multiple passes by a '2D Profile Milling' operation using the same 1/2" V-bit used for V-carving.

 This is a command-line utility for converting TGA image files into triangle-optimized *.STL/Stereolithography heightmap meshes.
 Areas with less detail are represented using fewer triangles while more complicated areas are formed out of a higher number of triangles.
 This is to reduce the overall polycount of the resulting mesh to improve performance when loading the model file into a program for use.

 This utility does have some limitations that may be inconvenient.
 PixelCNC's ability to export a mesh is a much improved version of the algorithm.

 TGA2STL is hosted on GitHub at https://github.com/DEF7/TGA2STL and the latest build can be downloaded from the right side of the page under "Releases".